10 facts about deafness

 Without suitable interventions, hearing loss poses a significant challenge in the lives of those affected.
 Many causes of hearing loss can be prevented through public health measures.
 Through rehabilitation, education and empowerment, people with hearing loss can reach their full potential.

-Fact 1: There are 360 million people in the world with disabling hearing lossThis is over 5% of the world’s population - 32 million of these people are children.
+Fact 1: There are 466 million people in the world with disabling hearing lossThis is over 5% of the world’s population; 34 million of these people are children.
+Unless action is taken, by 2030 there will be nearly 630 million people with disabling hearing loss.
+By 2050, the number could rise to over 900 million.
 Disabling hearing loss is defined as:

 * Adults (15 years and older): hearing loss greater than 40 decibels (dB) in the better hearing ear;